gokubi/policies/citizen_code_of_conduct.md

 The following behaviors are considered unacceptable within our community:

-  * Any non-consensual behavior See section 1 above for more detail.
+  * Any non-consensual behavior--See section 1 above for more detail.
-  * Violence, threats of violence or violent language directed against another person.
+  * Violence, threats of violence, or violent language directed against another person.
   * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
   * Posting or threatening to post other people's personally identifying information ("doxing").
   * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.